-- Make sure the correct input signal is selected on the Extended menu. - Make sure the computer's display resolution does not exceed the projector's resolution and frequency limit.
+Make sure the computer's display resolution does not exceed the projector's resolution and frequency limit.
 If necessary, select a different display resolution for your computer.
 (See your computer manual for details.)

-Projector Setup Settings - Extended Menu Supported Video Display Formats
+Supported Video Display Formats

 Solutions When Only a Partial Image Appears